ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-introduction.md

 This guide assumes your operating system is Windows.
 If you have other operating systems, please contact us in the Typescript channel in the [Discord](#dedicated-typescript-channel-in-moddota-discord) below.
 :::

-First, since Typescript uses NodeJS, so it must be installed on your computer.
+First, since Typescript uses Node.js, it must be installed on your computer.
 You can download NodeJS from [here](https://nodejs.org/en/).
 Simply choose the recommended version, which is the latest stable version.
 Download and install it with its default configuration.

 Next, navigate to the [Typescript template](https://github.com/ModDota/TypeScriptAddonTemplate).
 This template has most of the files of a new addon configured for you, along with Typescript support.
 There are two versions to use the template: